About the Gallery

 The Jacek E. Giedrojć Gallery was established at the Minda de Gunzburg Center for European Studies in 2013 with the support of Jacek E. Giedrojć, founding partner and chairman of Warsaw Equity Group.
 It features art, photography and other work that enhances perceptions and understanding of European culture, society and history.

-Commemorating the 25th anniversary of German reunification CES hosted the photography of renown German photographer Barbara Klemm who documented momentous events in the two Germanies since the 1970s.
+Commemorating the 25th anniversary of German reunification, the Minda de Gunzburg Center for European Studies (CES) hosted the photography of renown German photographer Barbara Klemm who documented momentous events in East and West Germany since the 1970s.

 Italian landscapes are inseparable from European art history and its aesthetic self-awareness.
 This exhibit reflected on these timeless landscapes.

 The exhibition included the selection of 25 unique posters from 1957 to 2013.
 The selection represented the highest aesthetic quality of the work of multiple generations of Polish poster artists and their embeddedness in the European culture and political imagery.